Affordable food and local produce. Here’s our Gippsland Farmers Markets list for this May

 Location: The Glade and Soundshell (near Rainbow Park), The Esplanade, Inverloch.

-Flowers and succulents available at Drouin Craft and Produce Market.
+Fresh berries on sale at Drouin Craft and Produce Market.

 “With up to 50 Stalls to choose from you won’t be disappointed with what your Market has to offer, so come along and enjoy the morning.”